OSGeo/PROJ/docs/source/operations/operations_computation.rst

-As those results all involve operations that does not have a perfect accuracy and that does not cover the area of use of the 2 CRSs, a 'Ballpark geographic offset from NAD27 to NAD83' operation is synthetized by PROJ (see :term:`Ballpark transformation`)
+As those results all involve operations that does not have a perfect accuracy and that does not cover the area of use of the 2 CRSs, a 'Ballpark geographic offset from NAD27 to NAD83' operation is synthesized by PROJ (see :term:`Ballpark transformation`)

 .. _operations_computation_filtering: